iwarner/CodeBlender-Middleman/source/localizable/docs/gems.md

 ## Todo

 * Instructions on installing bundler and what is it
-* Instructions on Thor installaiton or link to File
+* Instructions on Thor installation or link to File